 Kansas City is a larger medium-sized city located in the state of Kansas.
 With a population of 151,306 people and 66 constituent neighborhoods, Kansas City is the third largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kansas City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Kansas City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kansas City are a mix of both white- and blue-collar jobs.
 Overall, Kansas City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kansas City who work in office and administrative support (15.48%), sales jobs (8.32%), and maintenance occupations (7.52%).

-In terms of college education, the citizens of Kansas City rank slightly lower than the national average.
-15.78% of adults 25 and older in Kansas City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Kansas City are slightly less educated than the national average of 21.84% for the average city or town: 15.78% of adults in Kansas City have a bachelor's degree or advanced degree

 The per capita income in Kansas City in 2010 was $18,564, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $74,256 for a family of four.
 However, Kansas City contains both very wealthy and poor people as well.